vanhis21/Hausa/README.md

 # Hausa Translator

-The program takes your first name and translates it to Hausa day names of the week regarding on the day you were born.
+The program takes your birthday and translates it to Hausa day names of the week regarding on the day you were born and your gender.
-It also shows you the specific birth day when you provide your birth date, month and year.

-SYSTEM REQUIREMENTS :
+##SYSTEM REQUIREMENTS :
 Windows OS
 Chrome

-LANGUAGES:
+##LANGUAGES:
 HTML
 CSS
 JAVASCRIPT

-COPYRIGHT:
+##COPYRIGHT:
 BONIFACE MAINA 2020